loganfinney27/THE-GEMSTONE/content/Statue.md

 ---

-A figure of a person, especially one carved or cast that is life-size or larger.
+A figure of a person, especially one that is crafted life-size or larger.

 ---